Looking for some cat litter box alternatives for traveling, small spaces, and more?

 It may be tempting to use a lid if you are making a litter box out of a plastic bin to keep dust from getting everywhere.

-But if you think about a cat’s natural instincts, it will not really appreciate a cabinet that is too cramped for them.
+But if you think about a cat’s natural instincts, they will not really appreciate a cabinet that is too cramped for them.

 That is because cats are hunters by nature, and do not want their vision and physical bodies impaired or stifled.